Offline Mobile App Architectures for iOS and Android Apps

 Basically, the last two architectures are the ones that I would personally recommend for most of the app developers.
 Based on the characteristics, these architectures are better suited for use cases.

-What offline architecture to use where and why?
+What Offline Mobile App Architecture to use, where and why?

 On-demand type offline architectures are better suited for: